majestic53/nesl/CONTRIBUTING.md

 ## Places to Contribute

-### Bug Fixes to Existing Code
+### Bug-fixes to existing code

 This project is a currently a work-in-progress.
 Some features may not be completed or may be buggy.
 Any bug fixes in existing code would be greatly appreciated.

-### Adding Additional Mapper Support
+### Adding additional mapper support

-This project only implements a few of the avaliable mappers the original NES supported.
+This project only implements a few of the common mappers the original NES supported.
 Adding more mappers will increase the number of games supported.
-* For a full list of mappers, see the [NESDEV wiki](https://wiki.nesdev.org/w/index.php?title=Mapper).
+* For a full list of possible mappers, see the [NESDEV wiki](https://wiki.nesdev.org/w/index.php?title=Mapper).

-### Adding Undocumented Instruction Support
+### Adding undocumented instruction support

 This project only implements the official documented instructions in the processor.
 A few games take advantage of undocumented instructions, and are not currently supported.

 ## Issues

-If you encounter any issues while using this project, please report it via [Issues](https://github.com/majestic53/nesl/issues).
+If you encounter any issues while using this project, please report them via [Issues](https://github.com/majestic53/nesl/issues).

 ## Pull Requests

-If you have a change ready to be submitted, please create a PR request via [Pulls](https://github.com/majestic53/nesl/pulls)
+If you have a change ready to be submitted, please create a pull request via [Pulls](https://github.com/majestic53/nesl/pulls)

 ## Contributors